 2.1.
-ACME has in place and operates an appropriate and effective internal complaints handling procedure (this is also available in writing) for handling any expression of dis-satisfaction, whether oral or written, and whether justified or not, from or on behalf of a complainant about ACME business provision of a FCA Regulated Debt Services.
+ACME has in place and operates an appropriate and effective internal complaint handling procedure (this is also available in writing) for handling any expression of dissatisfaction, whether oral or written, and whether justified or not, from or on behalf of a complainant about the ACME business provision of an FCA Regulated Debt Services.
 Full details are available in writing upon request.

 2.2.
 The procedure – ACME internal complaints handling procedure makes provisions for:

 a) A complainant to make a complaint by any reasonable means i.e. telephone, letter, email or in person.

 b) Any complaints made against ACME – It will be investigated by a person of sufficient competence who, wherever possible, was not directly involved in the matter, which is the subject of the complaint.